ethersphere/bee-docs/docs/installation/docker.md

 ```

-Once you have determined your Ethereum addresses, [fund your node](/docs/installation/fund-your-node)
+Once you have determined your Bee's Ethereum addresses, [fund your node](/docs/installation/fund-your-node).

 After your transaction has been completed, your node should recognise that your wallet has been funded, and begin to deploy and fund your Bee chequebook!